Sugarloaf Ridge Campground Review

 The Dog-Friendly Hiking

-Since we were only here for a day we didn’t look into any dog-friendly hiking.
-There are a few hikes right at Sugarloaf that we certainly would have done, but sadly they didn’t allow dogs.
-To find a dog-friendly hike we would have had to leave the park and we weren’t interested in doing that for our short trip.
+The campground itself doesn’t have any dog-friendly hiking.
+There are a few hikes right at Sugarloaf (even one that goes to a waterfall) that sadly don’t allow dogs.
+To find a dog-friendly hike we would have had to leave the park and we weren’t interested in doing that during our trips.
 Luckily, our dog seemed happy hanging out near the creek.

 The Beer